Ready to find the perfect college degree?

-If you have creativity, business sense and communication skills to match your technical aptitude, a career as an information technology (IT) consultant could be for you.
+Do you have creativity, business sense and communication skills?
+Do you have technical aptitude?
+A career as an information technology (IT) consultant could be for you.
 These experienced IT professionals work with clients like businesses to advise, plan and carry out initiatives to improve the client’s information technology systems.
-To become an IT consultant, you will need education and experience, beginning with a college degree.
+To become an IT consultant, you will need education and experience.
+It begins with a college degree.

 The Perks of IT Consulting

-IT consultants are among the top paying jobs for students who make the decision to major in computer science and mathematics, with experienced professionals earning a median salary of $94,500 per year.
+IT consultants are among the top paying jobs for students who make the decision to major in computer science and mathematics.
+Experienced professionals earn a median annual salary of $94,500.
 There’s more to like about being an IT consultant.
-In fact, CNN Money listed IT consultant high on its 2012 “Best Jobs in America” list, citing not only the high pay rate but also the potential for repeat business and thus future job stability for consultants who prove their value to clients.
+In fact, CNN Money listed IT consultant high on its 2012 “Best Jobs in America” list.
+It cited not only the high pay rate but also the potential for repeat business and thus future job stability for consultants who prove their value to clients.
 Many IT consultants are self-employed, so they get to enjoy benefits such as being their own boss and setting their own rates and schedules.

 Getting an IT Education

-Unlike many other occupations, there is no easy and linear path to becoming an IT consultant.
+Unlike many other occupations, there is no easy, linear path to becoming an IT consultant.
 However, the first step toward this career is also the most common.
 To be capable of advising potential clients, you must first know the basics of the field of information technology.
-That means going to a college or university and earning a bachelor’s degree, usually in a major such as computer science, mathematics, computer engineering or information technology.
-A few of the courses you should expect to complete include programming, information security, web development, database fundamentals software engineering and computer architecture.
-If you aspire to becoming a self-employed consultant, then you may find that courses in business, marketing and communication can also benefit you.
+That means earning a bachelor’s degree, usually in a major such as: